 Lidia is delighted to join the dance team and looks forward to helping the students to grow, the same way Centre Stage helped her.

-SAM BRENNER - Drama Assistant
+SAM BRENNER - Cover Drama Tutor

 Sam started with Centre Stage back in 2009, and immediately fell in love with the warm, inclusive atmosphere and high quality of teaching he received in St Monica’s Hall.